 How to manage space on Mac

-Apple provides built-in recommendations to manage disk space on a Mac.
+Apple provides built-in recommendations to manage Mac’s storage.
 Here is how to use them:

 - Go to the Menu Bar and click the Apple icon.
 Select About This Mac.